WhisperVPN/WhisperVPN/README.md

 ## ABOUT US :

-WhisperVPN provides unlimited, high speed traffic routed through the Tor network🔐
+WhisperVPN provides unlimited, high speed traffic routed through the Tor network🔐 WhisperVPN starts a ftp server thanks to bftpd, than it connects, thanks to openssh, to 2 cloud based privately hosted servers on AWS with NGINX as a load balancer and last, it routes all the traffic through Tor👨‍💻

 ### TESTED ON :